fpodschwadek/catpod/docs/how-to-use.md

 **Enabling Docker socket access:** ` --group-add $(stat -c '%g' /var/run/docker.sock)`

-The default user inside the CATPOD container is not `root` but a `catpod` with the UID and GID `10900`.
+The default user inside the CATPOD container is not `root` but a user named `catpod` with the UID and GID `10900`.
 This user does not automatically have permissions to access the mounted Docker socket.
 The the `group-add` option, you add the `catpod` user to the group with the required permissions to do so.

 It is recommended to use the `--rm` option to remove the CATPOD container after it has run the playbook, otherwise you'll end up with an idle container hanging around.